 Sen. Ted Cruz's address at the annual South Carolina Republican Party dinner Friday helped feed growing speculation the freshman Texas senator sparked this week that he's eyeing a run for the White House in 2016 — and raised yet another round of questions about his eligibility so serve in the Oval Office.

-Michael C. Dorf, constitutional law professor at Cornell University, said the term "natural born citizen" has not been clearly defined — and that's good news for Mr. Cruz.
+Michael C. Dorf, constitutional law professor at Cornell University, said Mr. Cruz likely does not have any constitutional barriers standing in front of him because the term "natural born citizen" has not been defined.